JohT/search-menu-ui/COMMANDS.md

 - `npm run build` Builds the application for production including minification,...
 - `npm run dev` Builds the application for development (without minification) and starts the live server
 - `npm run devbuild` Builds the application for development (without minification) without starting the server.

+## Commands that needs to be installed globally to build the project
+- `npm install merger-js -g` Cross-platform CLI build tool to bundle JavaScript files without modules

 ## Commands used to setup the project:
 - `npm init` Initialize node package manager, creates `package.json` file.